E.D. Butcher Chair of Bioengineering & CPRIT Scholar

 Nia is a high school student in Tomball, Texas aspiring to study pre-medicine in college.
 She is currently working under Alex Carter helping to idealize and carry out studies on cancer-stomal cell interactions along the metastatic cascade, especially in clustered metastasis.
 Her hobbies include swimming and baking amidst a rigorous academic pursuit in AP and pre-college courses.

 Sammy joined the King lab in summer 2021 as a sophmore Neuroscience undergraduate student at Vanderbilt.
-She is currently working with Jenna understanding how calcium ion channels affect glioblastoma apoptosis.
-After graduation, Sammy plans to apply to medical school.
+She is currently working with Abby understanding how calcium ion channels affect glioblastoma apoptosis.
+Sammy has been accepted to multiple medical schools and plans to start in the Fall!
 She loves to run and try new restaurants around town in her free time!

 Shanay is a Neuroscience student at Vanderbilt from Mississippi!
 He is working with Nicole on discovering new cancer immunotherapy techniques.
 After graduation, he hopes to attend medical school.
 Outside the lab, he enjoys discovering new restaurants in Nashville and going on late-night runs!